EvanDaley/Three.js-robot-animation/readme.md

 npm run deploy
 ```

-For more information on deployment, see: https://www.npmjs.com/package/gh-pages
+For more information on the deployment process, see: https://www.npmjs.com/package/gh-pages

+## Contact info
+You can reach me at my personal email: daley.evan@gmail.com